 There is a direct correlation between trauma and physical and mental injuries such as migraines, insomnia, chronic fatigue, chronic pain, cardiovascular disease, depression, anxiety, and PTSD.
+Depression after a car accident can be just as debilitating as physical injuries, affecting your daily life and well-being.
+A car accident lawyer for Michigan drivers can help you seek the compensation you need for your recovery.

 Common Mental Health Issues Caused By Car Accidents